Cheap summer getaways in Minnesota

-In the scenic bluffs of southeast Minnesota, Eagle Bluff Environmental Learning Center near Lanesboro is offering a weekend June 15-17 and Aug.
-3-5 in 2018.
+In the scenic bluffs of southeast Minnesota, Eagle Bluff Environmental Learning Center near Lanesboro is offering family weekends June 15-16 and Aug.
+3-4 in 2019.
 Cost is $90 per person, or $335 for a family of four, and includes meals and lodgings.

-For $10 per person, you also can stay Friday night and have Saturday brunch.
+For $15 per person, you also can stay Friday night and have Saturday breakfast.

 © Beth Gauper

 The Lake Wobegon Trail passes many small-town churches.

 An organized bicycle tour is a great way to see the countryside and make a lot of friends, too.
 Many of the best are fund-raising rides, and if you raise the minimum, you pay only the registration fee.

 The well-organized, family-friendly Ride Across Minnesota, formerly known as TRAM, is July 21-26 in 2019 and benefits the Minnesota